chrisblakley/Nebula/Nebula-Child/resources/ga-filters.md

 Exclude, Language Settings
 `.{15,}|\s[^\s]*\s|\.|,|\!|\/`

+## Security Precautions
+Exclude bot traffic warnings (detected by Nebula) from affecting reporting.
+These will still show up on the unfiltered view.
+Filter Type: Custom
+Exclude, Event Category
+`Security Precaution`

 # Other Filters
-These are filters that may be useful in certain cases, but aren't
+These are filters that may be useful in certain cases, but aren't applicable to all websites.

 ## Lowercase URIs
 Converting URIs to lowercase prevents a page's data from being split if a user enters a URL with capital letters.